"Saving Private Ryan's" Leadership Lessons and How to Write Characters Others Want to Follow

 So what’s the takeaway for writers?

 If your hero is the only one who sees and defends the cripples, bastards, and broken things of the world, acknowledging, developing, or incorporating their unique strengths into the mission when no one else will, watch how quickly they develop a following.
 I’m looking at you, Jon Snow!

-3. Driven by Grit and Perseverance
+3. A Leader is Driven by Grit and Perseverance

 These leaders aren’t blind or foolishly optimistic.
 They’re honest about what they believe in and don’t.
 They're honest about what they know and don't know, but they also don’t gripe about their assignments or complain about their superiors.
 They remain committed to completing the mission and keep the big picture in perspective.

 In Saving Private Ryan, Captain Miller isn’t immune to fear.
-His hands get shaky, he bleeds when hit, and he feels the burden of loss when his men are wounded or killed in action.
+His hands get shaky, he bleeds when shot, and he feels the burden of loss when his men are wounded or killed in action.
 But he finds ways to manage that fear, get back up, and keep going.

 He is consistent when his men are not, and he doesn’t reveal more about himself than is required.

-4. Has a First Follower
+4. A Leader Has a First Follower

 Trailblazers are awesome, but if no one follows in their footsteps, it’s hard to call them leaders.
 They may be explorers.
 That's not the same as being a leader.